 You are a great mom.

 You are doing the very best you can do, right in the little circle where God has placed you.
 He has called you, and He will equip you to take care of these people in this time.
 He is so pleased with you.
 He delights in you, and so do your kids.
-You are hitting the ball out of the park on this mom gig, and don’t let anything tell you otherwise.
+You are hitting the ball out of the park on this mom gig, and don’t let anyone or anything tell you otherwise.

 Your kids know you’re a great mom.

 I recently saw a video on Facebook where moms were interviewed about their parenting successes and failures.
 They all said things like, “I don’t know if I’m doing a good enough job with this mom thing” and “I need more patience.”
 Then, their kids were brought in and the things they said made their mothers cry big old ugly tears.
 The kids said things like, “My mom is pretty and beautiful” and “My mom is the best.”
 In short, the kids were not counting their moms’ sins.
 They were counting all the little things that their moms did to make their lives nice and make them feel cherished.
 Remember that, sweet friend, when you think you’re not good enough.

 Your kids are going to turn out okay.

 Your kids are strong and resilient, and if you can do the right thing most of the time, they are going to grow up to be functioning, responsible adults.
 Listen, if half of the voting public can elect the president, surely doing this mom thing right half the time will yield good results.
 And you are doing way better than half, I promise.
 Keep your chin up and believe that your kids are going to pull through.